BadPirate/DrunkCircle/README.md

 8. Launch locally with docker `yarn up`
 9. Bring down when you are done with `yarn down`

+You can also run dev server for better debugging and live changes:

+1. `yarn up && docker compose down next`
+2. `yarn dev`

 ## Services

 When running locally: